What Is Bullion? Coins, Bars, and How to Invest in Precious Metals

 Physical Form

-Investors who wish to invest in precious metals can purchase physical bullion coins or bars with a reputable dealer.
+Investors who wish to invest in precious metals can purchase physical bullion coins or bars from a reputable dealer.
 Gold and silver bars or coins can be purchased and kept in a home safe, with a reliable depository, or with a bank.
-You might also choose to purchase bullion in an allocated account at a bank which will hold the bullion on your behalf.
+You might also choose to purchase bullion in an allocated account at a bank, which will hold the bullion on your behalf.

 Exchange-Traded Funds (ETFs)